Skip to main content

 2. Users are then directed to the Microsoft login screen hosted on Microsoft active directory servers.

-3. After the user enters their credentials, they will be permitted or prompted to re-enter valid credentials,
+3. After the user enters their credentials, the system either grants access or prompts them to re-enter valid credentials.

 4. Once accurate credentials are provided users will be granted access to the network.